Leaving No One Behind in Water Supply Provision

-Turning on the tap for clean water is still considered a luxury for many Asian cities.
+Turning on the tap for clean water is still considered a luxury in many Asian cities.
 Where water is available, it flows for a limited time only or in some parts of the city.
-As we celebrate World Water Day on March 22, we look at some of the efforts in ensuring that water is available for all.
+In time for the World Water Day on March 22, let’s look at some of the efforts in ensuring that water is available for all.

 Many cities are struggling to provide one of the most basic human right of its citizens – water.
 As resources continue to deplete in the midst of rapid population growth and climate change, issues such as network inefficiency, fragmented service delivery and unequitable distribution further widen the gap between water demand and supply.

 In recent years, CDIA has worked with 32 cities in the conduct of 20 project preparation studies (PPS) on water supply provision.
 Of these projects, four are currently ongoing in Tbilisi Georgia; Panaji, India; Balikpapan and Singkawang, Indonesia; and 5 other cities in Indonesia under our SISHA project.
 CDIA’s PPS support, worth USD 10.2 million, is expected to generate an estimated investment of USD 2.1 billion.
 When implemented, these projects are expected to benefit 7 million residents.